kgdunn/pid-book/design-analysis-experiments/fractional-factorial-designs/design-resolution.rst

 The above guidance about using resolution IV and V designs for characterization and optimization is fairly general - there are many cases where a satisfactory optimization can be performed with a resolution IV experiment.

 In this text currently, for resolution III, IV and V designs we look at factorial designs.
 However, there are a number of other design types which can also be used.
-If you are interested, please research Plackett-Burman designs, Box-Behnken designs, central composite designs, and definitive screening designs (DSD).
+If you are interested, please research Plackett-Burman designs, Box-Behnken designs, central composite designs, and :ref:`definitive screening designs <DOE-definitive-screening-designs>`.

 .. you could also include ideas from this link?
 	https://asq.org/quality-progress/2005/10/statistics-roundtable/how-to-choose-the-appropriate-design.html